Frank M. Smith Jr.: Later life

 After leaving CBS, Frank became the first paid president of the National Golf Foundation, located in Palm Beach, Florida in 1982.

 He would later go on to be the head of the U.S. Equestrian team and develop a company called Playfone, responsible for integrating personal headsets for fans at the U.S. Open and the Super Bowl.

-In 1994, he suffered a stroke that lead to his eventual death on April 2, 1998.
+In 1994, he suffered a stroke that lead to his eventual death on April 2, 1998, aged 70.